 Transmission occurs via the fluid from the shingles blisters.
 A person is infectious from the time the blisters appear to the time the blisters crust over and no longer contain fluid.
 Accordingly, people with shingles blisters are advised to avoid bringing blistered areas in contact with others.

 There is no cure for shingles.
 Certain antiviral medications can reduce the severity and duration of shingles when they are taken soon after symptom onset.

-Care for shingles usually includes use of pain medications and topical treatments for blistered areas.
+Care for shingles usually includes pain medications and topical treatments for blistered areas.

 The most common complication from shingles is a condition called post-herpetic neuralgia.
 This occurs when the infected nerve is damaged and causes pain even after the shingles blisters disappear.
 Pain may be mild or severe, and it may last months or even years.